TD22057/insteon-mqtt/README.md

 - Add and delete entries from the modem and device all link databases.
 - Command line tool for simpler sending of MQTT messages to send to the server.
+- Automatically attempt to download the all link database from battery powered when a message is seen from them (i.e. trip a motion sensor to get it to download the database.

 # Detailed Documentation